-In the Year of A RESOLU I Two Thousand and Twenty-Five In Appreciation of Merri E. B. Howe Upon Her Retirement Resolved by y the City Council of the City of Keene, as follows: WHEREAS: Analyst Assistan B. Howe began her career with the City of Keene on September 4, 2012, as a temporary Database in the Information Technology Department; was selected as the Assistant Finance Director/t Treasurer as of May 12, 2014; was appointed by City Council as Interim City Treasurer effective 2, 2018; and was promoted to Finance Director starting November 19, 2018; and WHEREAS: IT to dep understa streamlin tified Public Accountant skilled and experienced in the world of finance, Merri's experience in loy Business Intelligence reports for the City's financial software system has given her a unique and indigence reports for the City's financial software system has given her a unique and indigence reports for the City's fast-paced, allowing her to implement more need processes and to adapt quickly to the City's fast-paced, deadline-driven environment and any business cycles and annual workflows; and WHEREAS: commun Council, program focused, rtant member of the management team, Merri understands the needs of the extraordinary ity she calls home and has been a strong partner in supporting the work of the Manager, the and department leaders as they work to manage City resources and develop services, s and projects that advance a strong and vibrant future for City of Keene; and, very customer has been attentive to issues and positively responsive to all questions-setting the tone for all ions under her oversight; and WHEREAS: and pers about ma in teamy Achiever s carried out her role as leader of all that is money related by holding herself to high professional conal ethical standards, acting impartially and independently in her duties, being enthusiastic aking positive change, regularly juggling projects and duties to meet deadlines, and believing work where everyone's contribution is valuable-leading the City to earn the Certificate of ment for Excellence in Financial Reporting for annual comprehensive financial reports, achieved ar she has been Finance Director, from the Government Finance Officers Association; and WHEREAS: overwhe and has d of challenging situations and with the ability to continue moving forward while never getting lmed, Merri oversaw with good humor upgrades to our previous antiquated financial software worked diligently to implement the variety of modules for our current financial software-always age because of the uniqueness of some of the City of Keene's business operations; and WHEREAS: alifies as a retiree when she leaves City employment on January 3, 2025, with more than 12 honorable service to the City; NOW, THER Blastos E IT RESOLVED, that the City Council of Keene hereby extends its sincere thanks to Merri E. Howe for her dedication to the City of Keene and wishes her the very best through all her nt years; and BE IT FURTH LVED that a copy of this Resolution, properly engrossed, be presented to Merri in appreciation ars of service to the City of Keene and the greater Monadnock community.

-Jay V. Kahn, Mayor
+In the Year of Our Lord l Two Thousand and Twenty-Five A RESOLUTION In Appreciation of M lerri E. B. Howe Upon Her Retirement

+Resolved by the City Council of the City of Keene, as follows:

+WHEREAS: Merri E. B. Howe began her career with the City of Keene on September 4, 2012, as a temporary Database Analyst in the Information Technology Department; was selected as the Assistant Finance Director/ Assistant Treasurer as of May 12, 2014; was appointed by City Council as Interim City Treasurer effective August 2, 2018; and was promoted to Finance Director starting November 19, 2018; and

+WHEREAS: As a Certified Public Accountant skilled and experienced in the world of finance, Merri's experience in IT to deploy Business Intelligence reports for the City's financial software system has given her a unique understanding of and familiarity with how its databases actually work, allowing her to implement more streamlined processes and to adapt quickly to the City's fast-paced, deadline-driven environment and its monthly business cycles and annual workflows; and

+WHEREAS: An important member of the management team, Merri understands the needs of the extraordinary community she calls home and has been a strong partner in supporting the work of the Manager, the Council, and department leaders as they work to manage City resources and develop services, programs and projects that advance a strong and vibrant future for City of Keene; and, very customer focused, has been attentive to issues and positively responsive to all questions-setting the tone for all the divisions under her oversight; and

+WHEREAS: Merri has carried out her role as leader of all that is money related by holding herself to high professional and personal ethical standards, acting impartially and independently in her duties, being enthusiastic about making positive change, regularly juggling projects and duties to meet deadlines, and believing in teamwork where everyone's contribution is valuable-leading the City to earn the Certificate of Achievement for Excellence in Financial Reporting for annual comprehensive financial reports, achieved every year she has been Finance Director, from the Government Finance Officers Association; and

+WHEREAS: Not afraid of challenging situations and with the ability to continue moving forward while never getting overwhelmed, Merri oversaw with good humor upgrades to our previous antiquated financial software and has worked diligently to implement the variety of modules for our current financial software-always a challenge because of the uniqueness of some of the City of Keene's business operations; and

+WHEREAS: Merri qualifies as a retiree when she leaves City employment on January 3, 2025, with more than 12 years of honorable service to the City;

+NOW, THEREFORE, BE IT RESOLVED, that the City Council of Keene hereby extends its sincere thanks to Merri E. Blastos Howe for her dedication to the City of Keene and wishes her the very best through all her retirement years; and

+BE IT FURTHER RESOLVED that a copy of this Resolution, properly engrossed, be presented to Merri in appreciation of her years of service to the City of Keene and the greater Monadnock community.

+A true copy; ∨

+PASSED: January 2, 2025